robusta-dev/robusta/docs/user-guide/alert-manager.rst

 .. note::

-      If both Grapfana api key and AlertManager auth are defined, Robusta will use the Grafana api key
+      If both a Grafana API key and AlertManager auth are defined, Robusta will use the Grafana API key

 SSL Verification
 ----------------
-By default Robusta will not verify the SSL certificate of the Prometheus server.
-If you want to enable this, add the following enviroment variable to ``generated_values.yaml``:
+By default, Robusta does not verify the SSL certificate of the Prometheus server.
+To enable SSL verification, add the following to ``generated_values.yaml``:

 .. code-block:: yaml